-Canada is Finally on Board with Banning Single Use Plastics
+Canada is Finally on Board with Banning Single-Use Plastics

 When I go to the park with my younger sister, I enjoy admiring the nature around me.
 I often see trees, butterflies, flowers and all the other beautiful things nature has to offer.
 What I also see are plastic bags, bottles, straws and other single-use plastics that people choose to litter.
 No one wants to visit parks or trails and be welcomed with anything other than the fresh breeze and beautiful trees.
 Because of this, the Canadian government has made a plan to keep harmful plastics away from our environment and is prohibiting the use of all single-use plastics beginning this coming December!

-Why are Single Use Plastics Harmful to the Environment?
+Why Are Single-Use Plastics Harmful to the Environment?

 Unlike plants, paper waste or manure, plastics do not biodegrade.
 Organic items take years to biodegrade and disposable plastics take even longer.
 To put things into perspective, it takes a banana peel up to 2 years to decompose and a plastic bottle 450 years.
 Not only that, disposable plastics do not fully biodegrade, they turn into microplastics that contaminate the environment around us.
 Microplastics can also be known as micro particles that are products of plastics breaking down, they can poison our water and our food leading to numerous illnesses.